Flor O'Mahony

-Florence O'Mahony (born 23 January 1946) is a former Labour Party politician in Ireland.
-He was a senator in the 1980s, and was a Member of the European Parliament (MEP).
+Florence O'Mahony (23 January 1946 – 28 July 2023) was an Irish politician.
+A member of the Labour Party, he was a senator in the 1980s, and was also a Member of the European Parliament (MEP).

-He later came to prominence as a lobbyist and publicist for the tobacco industry.
+O'Mahony later came to prominence as a lobbyist and publicist for the tobacco industry.

+Early life

+O'Mahony was born in Dalkey, Dublin on 23 January 1946.
+His father was from Ballyhea in County Kerry.
+He attended Presentation College in Glasthule and University College Dublin (UCD), graduating with a degree in English literature and economics.
+He joined the Labour Party during his time in UCD.

 Political career

+In 1967, while still in college in UCD, O'Mahony was elected to Dún Laoghaire Corporation at the age of 21.

-From 1973 to 1977 O'Mahony was a policy advisor to the Tánaiste and Minister for Health, Labour Party leader Brendan Corish.
+From 1973 to 1977, O'Mahony was a policy advisor to the Tánaiste and Minister for Health, Labour Party leader Brendan Corish.
 When Labour returned to opposition after the 1977 general election he continued as an advisor to Corish's successor, Frank Cluskey.

-O'Mahony had himself stood unsuccessfully as a Labour candidate at the 1969 and 1973 general elections in the Dún Laoghaire and Rathdown constituency.
+O'Mahony himself stood unsuccessfully as a Labour candidate at the 1969 and 1973 general elections in the Dún Laoghaire and Rathdown constituency.
 He stood in Dublin North-Central at the November 1982 and 1987 general elections, and in Dún Laoghaire at the 1989 general election, but never won a seat in Dáil Éireann.

 However, in 1981 he was elected on the Administrative Panel to the 15th Seanad, and was re-elected twice, serving until the dissolution of the 17th Seanad in 1987.
 In March 1983 he was appointed as a Member of the European Parliament, filling the vacancy caused by the resignation of John Horgan.
 However, he did not contest the 1984 European election, in which Labour lost the seats in the European Parliament which it had won in the 1979 election.